Professor and Director of the Mary S Easton Center for Alzheimer’s Disease Research

 Los Angeles, California

-The University of California is an Equal Opportunity/Affirmative Action Employer.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, or protected veteran status.
-For the complete University of California nondiscrimination and affirmative action policy, see: UC Nondiscrimination & Affirmative Action Policy.
+The University of California is an Equal Opportunity/Affirmative Action Employer advancing inclusive excellence.
+All qualified applicants will receive consideration for employment without regard to race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, protected veteran status, or other protected categories covered by the UC nondiscrimination policy.
+UC Nondiscrimination & Affirmative Action Policy.